DaanDeMeyer/reproc/README.md

 This is a valid approach when you want to write to stdin and read from stdout in parallel.

+Look at the [forward](examples/forward.cpp) example to see an example of working with reproc from multiple threads.

 ## Gotcha's

 - (POSIX) On POSIX a parent process is required to wait on a child process